Zolmeister/promiz/README.md

     return list
 }).spread(function(eleven, thirtyThree, fiftyFive){
     // There you go, now you have a general idea of how promises work
-    // To asnwer the original question, a promise is just a special deferred object
+    // To answer the original question, a promise is just a special deferred object

-// .done() makes sure that if any errors occured durring execution, they get thrown }).done()
+// .done() makes sure that if any errors occurred during execution, they get thrown }).done()
 // alternatively, catch errors with the `fail` function
 // .fail(function(err){ })